Madagascar is so unique you might call it the eighth continent

 - They live and work in your destination and know it better than any remotely-based agency

 - So you have the most up to date local knowledge at your disposal

 Top three things to do in Madagascar

 There are many wonderful experiences to be had on this magical island.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Madagascar.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top three things to do in Madagascar.